 Configure a Conda virtual environment

 PyCharm supports creating virtual environments for Python with Conda.
-Before you start, ensure that Anaconda or Miniconda is downloaded and installed on your computer.
 The following procedure applies to all supported operating systems.
 Use the platform switcher at the top of this page to view shortcuts specific to your operating system.

 To create a Conda environment